ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

     - Action plan
     - Timeline
   * - Underestimation of LRI EMR in neonatal age groups
-    - Unclear - stochastic variation?
+    - Unclear - timestep too long?
-    - SWEs currently running simulation with early neonates only to test this hypothesis
+    - SWEs currently running simulation with timestep of 0.1 days to test this hypothesis.
     - In progress

 .. _ivironU54.4: